jku-win-se/sysmlv2-aas-mapping/README.md

-# My Awesome Project
+# SysML to AAS Mapping Project

+This repository contains the supporting software for the SysML to AAS Mapping Project.
-Welcome to my awesome project!
-This repository contains an EMF tree-based editor for modeling AAS (Asset Administration Shell) models conforming to the `aas.ecore`.
+Currently, it contains an EMF tree-based editor for modeling AAS (Asset Administration Shell) models conforming to the `aas.ecore`.

 ## Getting Started